What It Always Is: Plot

 Free from his cell, Negan gets some distance from Alexandria and finds he is being followed by Brandon, the son of a former Savior also living in Alexandria.
 Brandon expresses his admiration for the way Negan used to be when he ran the Saviors; he gives Negan a new bat and returns his old leather jacket, both of which Negan refuses to accept.

-Yumiko receives reports that supplies have been missing, while Kelly, with slight hearing loss, has gotten separated from her hunting party, which concerns her deaf and mute sister Connie.
-Daryl and Connie go to search for her, but are also being followed by Magna.
+Yumiko receives reports that supplies have been missing.
+Hilltop soldier Oscar informs Kelly's deaf and mute sister Connie that Kelly, with slight hearing loss, has gotten separated from the hunting party.
+Daryl and Connie go to search for her but are also being followed by Magna.
 They eventually find Kelly near a stash of supplies that she and Magna have been taking from the Hilltop, as they do not yet fully trust the community.

-Elsewhere, Aaron, while on patrol, spots Gamma leading a walker to their river water so that its blood poisons the waters.
+Elsewhere, Aaron, while on patrol, spots Gamma leading a walker to the river water so that its blood poisons the waters.
 Gamma senses someone nearby, but does not spot Aaron.
 She then reports back to Alpha, who tells her to be wary.
 Later, as Gamma leads another walker to blood-let, conflicted in where her morals lie, she cuts her hand.
 Aaron, who saw her, gives her a bandage; she takes it and runs off.
 When Gamma shows this to Alpha, she considers that Aaron may be interested in Gamma; she takes off Gamma's walker mask, suggesting she may need to use another to keep him interested.